Skip to Main Content

 Fall and Spring Semesters

-This course meets the General Education First Year Core Communication requirement.
+This course meets the Curry Core Communication requirement.

 Fall and Spring Semesters

-Designed to help improve your vocal presentation, this course will introduce you to the development and production of American Career Speech.
+Designed to help improve your vocal presentation, this course will introduce you to the development and production of Career Speech.
 Individual progress will be charted through prepared presentation and class exercises.
 We will train the ear as well as the voice; the listener as well as the speaker.
-The dedicated student will notice enhanced vocal versatility and personal projection.
+The dedicated student will notice enhanced vocal versatility and personal projection and will acquire the vocal tools necessary for the professional world.

 COM 1510 - Beginning Radio Practicum - 1 credit